Unity-SeungwooLee/HiddenGeometryRomoval/README.md

 ### Processing Options
 - **High Precision**: Checks vertices and edge midpoints (slower but more accurate)
 - **Low Precision**: Only checks face centers (faster but less precise)
+- **Keep Cameras**: When enabled, cameras are kept in a 'Cameras' collection for visualization and debugging

 ## Best Practices